 Other interventions for Rumination in OCD

 For many, rumination can feel like an automatic process, something that we just do.
 But there are things that we can do to reduce it.
 As it is a behaviour, by noticing that we are doing it we can make a conscious decision to detach from it and refocus upon another behaviour.
 The following is a step by step guide to interrupting rumination:

-- Detach from the process.
-I recommend using a sensory grounding exercise to guide your attention from being caught up in rumination in your head and to bring it back to the present moment.
+Detach from the process.
+I recommend using a sensory grounding technique to guide your attention from being caught up in rumination in your head and to bring it back to the present moment.

 We have covered just a little bit about Rumination in OCD and how it can be treated using CBT and ERP.
-If you’d like to find out more or give us any feedback then you can drop us a line at email@example.com or call on 07887 701 176
+If you’d like to find out more or give us any feedback then you can drop us a line on our contact page or call on 07887 701 176